The Non-Strict Projection Lemma: Introduction

+Although special cases of the NSPL have found applications in earlier work, see, e.g.,~\cite{Helmersson1995,Scherer2005,Scherer2000}, the general NSPL is, to the best of the authors' knowledge, not found in the literature.

+One of the key challenges in deriving a general NSPL is the identification of an additional condition that, if combined with~\eqref{eq:ns-proj-lem-kernels}, is equivalent to the feasibility of~\eqref{eq:ns-proj-lem-X}.
+Moreover, even though our proof of the NSPL is inspired by the proof of the SPL, the non-strictness of the inequalities and the absence of simplifying assumptions, such as~\eqref{eq:Helmersson-extra-cond}, result in additional technical challenges.
+These challenges are highlighted in detail in our proof of the NSPL.

-The main contribution of this note is to present a non-strict projection lemma (NSPL) that \begin{enumerate*}[label=(\alph*)] \item is general in the sense that it applies to all matrices $Q$, $U$ and $V$, and \item generalizes both the SPL and the non-strict formulation in Lemma~\ref{lem:ns-proj-Helmersson}. \end{enumerate*} The usefulness of our result is demonstrated by applying it to derive LMI-based marginal stability conditions, which could not be achieved using the SPL or Lemma~\ref{lem:ns-proj-Helmersson}.
-We also apply the NSPL to a matrix dilation problem and to derive a useful interpolation result with weaker assumptions than existing results.
-Interestingly, as we will see, a matrix S-lemma, similar to those developed in~\cite{vanWaarde2022} for (direct) data-driven control, follows naturally from the aforementioned interpolation result.
+We illustrate how to apply our main result for several applications.
+First, we derive LMI-based marginal stability conditions, which could not be achieved using the SPL or Lemma~\ref{lem:ns-proj-Helmersson}.
+Second, we apply the NSPL to solve a matrix dilation problem and, third, we derive a useful interpolation result with weaker assumptions than existing ones.
+Interestingly, this interpolation result naturally leads to a generalization of the matrix S-lemma in~\cite[Corollary 12]{vanWaarde2022}, which is used for (direct) data-driven control.

 The remainder of this note is organized as follows.
-After introducing notational conventions in Section~\ref{sec:notation}, we discuss a motivating example, in Section~\ref{sec:motivating-example}, for which the SPL and Lemma~\ref{lem:ns-proj-Helmersson} fall short.
+After introducing some notational conventions in Section~\ref{sec:notation}, we discuss a motivating example, in Section~\ref{sec:motivating-example}, for which the SPL and Lemma~\ref{lem:ns-proj-Helmersson} fall short.
 In Section~\ref{sec:main-result}, we present the NSPL, which forms our main contribution.
-Finally, we present several applications of this NSPL in Section~\ref{sec:applications} and conclusions in Section~\ref{sec:conclusions}.
+Finally, we present several applications of this NSPL in Section~\ref{sec:applications} and give conclusions in Section~\ref{sec:conclusions}.
 All proofs are found in the Appendix.